Sheriff to seek release of body cam video of fatal shooting

-A North Carolina sheriff whose deputies shot and killed a Black man while serving warrants said Saturday that he will ask a court to release body camera video as soon as he’s confident it won’t compromise an investigation of how the shooting happened.
+A North Carolina sheriff whose deputies shot and killed a Black man while serving warrants said Saturday that he will ask a court to release body camera video as soon as he’s confident it won’t compromise an investigation into how the shooting happened.

 The statement comes as the sheriff faces sharp criticism and calls for transparency.